agethen/RPAN/README.md

 We assume that the video is stored as a collection of jpeg files, sampled at 25 fps.
 The files are organized as: `PREFIX/video_id/frame_000001.jpg` etc.

 ## Miscellaneous
 Unlike the published paper, we use ResNet v2-50 to extract the convolutional cube.
 You can download our ResNet weights at http://cmlab.csie.ntu.edu.tw/~agethen/resnet_v2.npy .
+Please do not forget to edit util.py and adjust the path to the ResNet weights.

 For any feedback or questions, feel free to send a message to
 > s [dot] agethen [at] gmail [dot] com.